sunfounder/raspad3/docs/source/quick_user_guide.rst

 The power button is on the right side.

-Press and hold for over 3 seconds to power on/off the RasPad and short press to turn on/off the screen.
+Press and hold for over three seconds to power the RasPad on or off.
+A short press will turn the screen on or off.

 .. image:: img/assembling24.png
   :width: 600
   :align: center

-Now press and hold the power button for over 3 seconds and you'll see the RasPad is booting up.
+After pressing and holding the power button for over three seconds, the RasPad display will show the RasPad booting up.

 .. image:: img/assembling25.png
   :width: 600